 Many of us start the new year by making some promises to ourselves.
 (Many people call them resolutions, but as longtime readers know, I prefer to set goals.)
 One of the more common goals people make, after the excesses of holiday food and drink, is to live a healthier and more active lifestyle.
 But many of us struggle to make and keep realistic fitness goals over the course of the year.

 Why do so many of us flounder when it comes to this?
 For many of us, it’s the fact that we’re trying to go it solo.
 When you pursue your goals alone, it can feel as though the whole world is against you!

 This is especially true for those of us with families of our own.
-It’s hard to drag yourself in the morning, before sunrise, so you can squeeze in a workout before everyone heads off to school and work.
+It’s hard to drag yourself out of bed before sunrise, so you can squeeze in a workout before everyone heads off to school and work.
 It’s hard to cook healthy, homemade meals when everyone is crunched for time.
 Between work and school and the kids’ extracurriculars, it’s so much easier to eat takeout or processed food.
 And doing otherwise requires conscious effort and careful planning.

 With a little creative reframing of the problem, though, you can turn this liability into your secret weapon.
 The whole family can reap the benefits of your efforts and your choices to live a healthier, more active lifestyle.
 Because the secret to setting realistic fitness goals, AND KEEPING THEM, is to make it a priority not just for you, but for your whole family!

 You know the drill: Mama ALWAYS gets the short end of the stick.
 Mama’s wants and needs always come last.
 So by reframing your personal fitness quest into a family project, you can shift it from lowest priority to the top rung.
 Not only will you be teaching your kids valuable lessons for life, but you’ll make sure you accomplish your own personal fitness and healthy-eating goals.